William Henry Pommer

 William Henry Pommer (March 22, 1851–October 13, 1937) was an American composer and educator, best remembered for his contributions to music education in St. Louis.

-Biography
+Early life and education

-He was born in St. Louis, Missouri, to a family of German immigrants who manufactured musical instruments, first in Philadelphia then in Hermann, Missouri.
+Pommer was born in St. Louis, Missouri, to a family of German immigrants who manufactured musical instruments, first in Philadelphia then in Hermann, Missouri.
 His grandmother built the Pommer-Gentner House in Deutschheim State Historic Site.
 His early music studies in St. Louis were with Bernhard August Bode and piano with Eduard Sobolewski.

-In 1872 he left for studies in Europe.
+In 1872, Pommer he left for studies in Europe.
 He studied for two years at the Leipzig Royal Conservatory with Carl Reinecke and Ernst Richter, and for a year in Vienna at the Imperial Conservatory, where he studied with Victor Rokitauski and organ and counterpoint with Anton Bruckner.
 He had an audience with Liszt, though Liszt was unimpressed.

+Career

-Upon his return to St. Louis, he launched into composition and private teaching.
+Upon his return to St. Louis, Pommer began to compose and privately teach.
 Most of his 500+ compositions were written in this early period, before focusing on his pedagogical career.